Table of Contents

 Start easier with the pre-made Gutenberg block templates available in Getwid

-Since versin 1.4.0 of Getwid, WordPress users got an awesome opportunity to create content with pre-made layouts available in the Template Library!
+Since version 1.4.0 of Getwid, WordPress users got an awesome opportunity to create content with pre-made layouts available in the Template Library!
 So you may not even need to create a page from scratch, just pick the needed template and your well-organized layout is ready!
 There are around 35+ templates so far:

 The best thing about it?
 Of course, it will blend with the default 2019 styles!
 For example, let’s insert one: